wmcbrine/PDCurses/sdl2/README.md

   characters, but depends on the SDL2_ttf library, instead of using simple bitmap fonts.
 "UTF8=Y" makes PDCurses ignore the system locale, and treat all narrow-character strings as UTF-8; this option has no effect unless WIDE=Y is also set.
+Under Windows, you can specify "DLL=Y" to build pdcurses.dll instead a static library.
+And on all platforms, add the target "demos" to build the sample programs.

 Usage